NASA-SW-VnV/ikos/README.md

 ├── analyzer
 ├── cmake
 ├── core
+├── docs
+├── frontends
-└── frontends
+└── scripts
 ```

-**CMakeLists.txt** is the root CMake file.
+`CMakeLists.txt` is the root CMake file.

-**RELEASE_NOTES.md** contains the release notes for this released version.
+`RELEASE_NOTES.md` contains the release notes for the latest versions.

-**cmake** contains CMake files to search for related software libraries.
+`cmake` contains CMake files to search for related software libraries.

-**core** contains the implementation of the theory of Abstract Interpretation, which includes the abstract domains, the fixpoint iterator, and various algorithms that support the implementation.
-More information can be found at ./core/README.md.
+`core` contains the implementation of the theory of Abstract Interpretation, which includes the abstract domains, the fixpoint iterator, and various algorithms that support the implementation.
+More information can be found at `core/README.md`.

-**abs-repr** contains the implementation of the ARBOS, a plugin framework that parses the AR and executes AR passes that perform various analysis.
-More information can be found at ./abs-repr/README.md.
+`abs-repr` contains the implementation of the ARBOS, a plugin framework that parses the AR and executes AR passes that perform various analysis.
+More information can be found at `abs-repr/README.md`.

-**analyzer** contains the implementation of various analyses for specific defect detections.
+`analyzer` contains the implementation of various analyses for specific defect detections.
 These analyses are implemented as AR passes and use the fixpoint iterator and abstract domains to perform analysis.
+More information can be found at `analyzer/README.md`.

-**frontends** contains implementation of various frontend compilers to translate programs into AR.
+`frontends` contains implementation of various frontend compilers to translate programs into AR.
 Currenlty we only support the LLVM frontend.
-More information can be found at frontends/llvm/README.md.
+More information can be found at `frontends/llvm/README.md`.

+`scripts` contains the `bootstrap` script for a rootless installation.